insected/bobbae_gcp-wiki/Comparisons.md

 ### Deep Learning vs. Machine Learning

+Machine Learning and Deep Learning are concepts that are often overlapping.
+There can be a slight confusion between the terms, and thus, let us look at Machine learning vs Deep learning, and understand the similarities and differences between the same.

-Machine learning uses algorithms to parse data, learn from that data, and make informed decisions based on what it has learned. ...
+Machine learning uses algorithms to parse data, learn from that data, and make informed decisions based on what it has learned.
 While both fall under the broad category of artificial intelligence, deep learning is what powers the most human-like artificial intelligence.
+Deep learning structures algorithms in layers to create an “artificial neural network” that can learn and make intelligent decisions on its own.

 https://www.zendesk.com/blog/machine-learning-and-deep-learning/

-###